By Eve Tahmincioglu

 The number of women on corporate boards may still be scant, but data on newly minted directors bodes well for gender equity in the nation’s boardrooms.

-A reported released by the EY Center for Board Matters this week found that nearly 40% of the new independent directors elected to Fortune 100 boards for the first time in 2016 were women.
+A report released by the EY Center for Board Matters this week found that nearly 40% of the new independent directors elected to Fortune 100 boards for the first time in 2016 were women.
 That compares to less than 25% of incumbent directors and less than one-fifth of exiting director who are women.

 The report looked at a host of criteria for new directors including age and previous CEO experience.